-Those concepts that emphasize reciprocal relationships between the elements that constitute a whole.
+Systems theoretical concepts emphasize reciprocal relationships between the elements that constitute a whole.
 These concepts emphasize the relationships among individuals, groups, organizations or communities and mutually influencing factors in the environment.
-Systems theories focus on the interrelationships of elements in nature, encompassing physics, chemistry, biology, and social relationships (Barker, 1999, p.
-477).
+Systems theories focus on the interrelationships of elements in nature, encompassing physics, chemistry, biology, and social relationships.

-The theoretical perspective of strengths-based social work practice stems from the following definition:

-An orientation in social work and other professional practices that emphasizes the client's resources, capabilities, support systems, and motivations to meet challenges and overcome adversity.
-This approach does not ignore the existence of social problems, individual disease, or family dysfunction; it emphasizes the client's assets that are used to achieve and maintain individual and social well-being (Barker, p.
-468).
+The theoretical perspective of strengths-based social work practice stems from the following definition: An orientation in social work and other professional practices that emphasizes the client's resources, capabilities, support systems, and motivations to meet challenges and overcome adversity.
+This approach does not ignore the existence of social problems, individual disease, or family dysfunction; it emphasizes the client's assets that are used to achieve and maintain individual and social wellbeing).

-The MSW Program's following definition of multicultural social work practice theoretical framework is based on the definition put forth by the National Association of Social Workers NASW Standards for Cultural Competence in Social Work Practice (NASW, 2001):
+The MSW Program adheres to the definition of multicultural social work practice based on the definition put forth by the National Association of Social Workers NASW Standards for Cultural Competence in Social Work Practice (NASW, 2001):